 During this semester, CIP was honored to attend the 8th session of the National Seeds and Plant Varieties Board and other technical working groups convened by MINADER.
 We also organized several training sessions, including an on-demand training of MINADER technical officers, even though it was not part of the proposal.
 Most important, the lone public potato TC laboratory disrupted by the restive crisis in the North-West region is functional.
-Also during this period the technical team was formed, including an M&E specialist and an agronomist.
+Also during this period, the technical team was formed, including an M&E specialist and an agronomist.

-The big challenge is that COVID-19 disrupted project implementation.
-The regulatory body seized the 6 t of 'Unica' and 'Chulu' because they were from on-farm multiplication instead of on-station.
-After the issue was reviewed, however, the Minister of Agriculture and Rural Development decided to release the seed.
+The big challenge is that COVID-19 disrupted project implementation, especially in monitoring by the DRCQ of the field multiplication of two newly introduced varieties.
+That is why the regulatory body seized the 6 t of 'Unica' and 'Chulu' because they were from on-farm multiplication instead of on-station.
 With the continuing crisis in the North-West region, CIP was not able to implement activities there.